AntoineGS/Vi4D/README.md

 ## Debugging

 Ensure the `Host application` under `Project Options` is set to your `bds.exe` path and run the bpl in debug mode.
+Note: This does not seem to work in recent versionof Delphi, it works great in D2010 though.

 ## Roadmap